Dr Aimee Murray

 Environment and Sustainability Institute, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-Dr Aimee Murray is a microbiologist researching the evolution and ecology of antimicrobial resistance, particularly in the environment.
+Dr Aimee Murray is a Lecturer in Microbiology researching the evolution and ecology of antimicrobial resistance, particularly in the environment.
 Using interdisciplinary approaches spanning microbiology, ecotoxicology and environmental risk assessment, Aimee's research has real world impact on the protection of human health and the environment.

 Aimee is based in Cornwall at the Environment & Sustainbility Institue, Penryn and the European Centre for Environment and Human Health, Truro.